jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/README.md

 THIS IS A DRAFT.
  	James V Stone

-The online code implements minimal examples, and is intended to demonstrate the basic principles that underpin each neural network.
+The online PYTHON code implements minimal examples, and is intended to demonstrate the basic principles that underpin each neural network.

 A particularly insightful PyTorch tutorial can be found here:
 	https://pytorch.org/tutorials/beginner/nn_tutorial.html